overview/aws-overview-tools/manage/README.md

 # Quick start: Recipes

-* To deploy new code: `overview-manage deploy _tag_ production`
+* To deploy new code (that has been built on Jenkins): `overview-manage deploy overview-server@_tag_ production`
-* To deploy new code to only one machine: `overview-manage deploy _tag_ production/web/10.x.x.x`
+* To deploy new code to only one machine: `overview-manage deploy overview-server@_tag_ production/web/10.x.x.x`

 These all restart the running code on the servers.
-The restarts all happen within the same 30s, no matter how long the build takes.
-If the build fails, nothing happens.
+The restarts all happen within the same 30s.
+If Jenkins never published the tag's artifact, nothing happens.

 # Usage